Disgraced religious order tried to get abuse victim to lie

 “Yes, but this, this is how it’s done in Italy,” he said.

 The mother would have none of it.
-“It’s not a very nice agreement, signing a lie,” Martinez told the cardinal.
+“It’s not a very nice agreement, signing a lie,” Martínez told the cardinal.
 “Aside from the fact that I don’t want any money, I’m not signing the letter.”

-Maria Verza contributed to this story from Mexico City.
+María Verza contributed to this story from Mexico City.

 Sign up for Daily Newsletters